 Counties Live with Odyssey

 There are currently no counties live with Odyssey (ICMS).
-See the following schedule for counties going live in 2021.
+See the following schedule for counties going live soon.

 eCourts is an initiative of the North Carolina Judicial Branch to modernize our court system with the latest applications and technologies, taking the court system from paper to digital and from 20th century mainframes to cloud-based technologies.

 For many years, the North Carolina court system case management application portfolio has relied on IBM mainframe technology, which is more complex to maintain and support.
 Our new eCourts Integrated Case Management System will be vendor supported and cloud hosted making case management and case filings more efficient and effective to access North Carolina justice system applications and data.

 The North Carolina Administrative Office of the Courts worked with the National Center for State Courts to convene stakeholders, develop business requirements, and identify vendors.
 Tyler Technologies’ Odyssey suite was the solution selected to help migrate court processes from a variety of older applications to one integrated case management system.

 - Ensures continuity during emergencies (adverse weather and pandemic)

 - Streamlines court administration